 7. Doge’s Palace

 We were here during the pandemic and there was no line at all.
-Entrance fee to Doge’s Palace is 13 – 25 EUR, depending on which ticket you get.
-The more expensive ones are the ones where you can skip the lines and worth getting if you have a shorter visit to Venice.
+The entrance fee to Doge’s Palace is 13 – 25 EUR, depending on which ticket you get.
+The more expensive ones are the ones where you can skip the lines and are worth getting if you have a shorter visit to Venice.

 8. Live La Dolce Vita

 Gelato, Aperol-spritz, pizza, pasta, lattés – make sure you make time to sit down and enjoy your visit to Venice!
 The more I travel, the more I realize it’s important to take the time to sit down and let the experiences sink in.
 Doing as much as possible without taking the time to observe might make you feel like you’re not actually experiencing the place!
 So, promise me you’ll take time to do at least one of these!

 I know this is practically a given, but also one of the best things to do in Venice if you’re on a budget.
 Get lost in the city’s many narrow streets, go the opposite where the crowds are going and you’ll find many pretty little corners!
 Venice is the type of city that makes you grab your camera every 2 minutes and it’ll be hard not to take a picture of every bridge.

 But my absolute favorite area in Venice was around the Ca’ del Sol mask shop (which is also a must-visit!).

 A waterside promenade with wonderful views of the Grand Canal, the Church of San Giorgio Maggiore, and the passing boats and gondolas.
 Also, a great place to buy a souvenir and relax before heading towards the busier St. Marks Square and the bridge overlooking the Bridge of Sighs.